Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Neutron stars with CFLL quark cores

-Quark deconfinement significantly impacts the phenomenology of NSs.
-It can be triggered by a mechanical instability of the NS matter against the gravitational compression leading to the responseless density pile up followed by the Mott dissociation of hadrons.
-Recently BEC condensation of sexaquarks was proposed as a mechanism of such instability \cite{Blaschke:2022knl,Shahrbaf:2022upc}.
-Indeed, under the color gauge group diquarks transform as antitriples, thus, making the QCD interaction between them analogous to the one between antiquarks.
+Under the color gauge group diquarks transform as antitriples, thus, making the QCD interaction between them analogous to the one between antiquarks.
 This potentially allows formation and BEC of a deeply bound sexaquark state of three CFL diquarks qualitatively different from the dihyperon state of the same flavor content \cite{Jaffe:1976yi}.
 Unlike the dihyperon state, the sexaquark is not yet studied in lQCD.
-This makes us to rely on the available results obtained with QCD sum rules \cite{Azizi:2019xla} and a constituent quark model \cite{Buccella:2020mxi}, which predict $m_S=1180^{+40}_{-28}$ MeV and $m_S=1880\pm3$ MeV, respectively.
-Despite significantly differing, these results support strong and weak stability of sexaquarks.
+Therefore we rely on the results obtained with QCD sum rules \cite{Azizi:2019xla} and a constituent quark model \cite{Buccella:2020mxi}, which predict $m_S=1180^{+40}_{-28}$ MeV and $m_S=1880\pm3$ MeV, respectively.
+Despite being significantly different, these results support stability of sexaquarks with respect to its strong and weak decays.
 Following Refs. \cite{Blaschke:2022knl,Shahrbaf:2022upc}, we prefer a conservative estimate of the sexaquark mass as the upper limit of the threshold with respect to the dominant weak process being the decay to electron, proton and $\Lambda$-baryion, i.e. $m_S=m_e+m_p+m_\Lambda=2054$ MeV.
 Such sexaquark can decay only in a doubly-weak channel, which makes its lifetime compatible to the age of the Universe \cite{Farrar:2003qy}, so providing the effective stability on the timescales corresponding to NSs.
 For the sake of simplicity we also ignore medium modification of the sexaquark mass caused by the Pauli blocking among the constituent quarks.
 Accounting for such a dependence, however, would not drastically change the considered scenario.
 It only leads to a moderate density dependence of $m_S$ and insignificantly increases ability of the sexaquark enriched NS matter to resist the gravitational compression \cite{Shahrbaf:2022upc}.

+The described sexaquark is included to the hadron part of the hybrid quark-hadron EoS used below within the DD2npY-T model supplemented with a crust EoS \cite{Shahrbaf:2022upc}.
+It also includes nucleons and hyperons, is consistent with the low density constraint of the chiral effective field theory (CEFT) \cite{Kruger:2013kua} and reproduces the main properties of the nuclear matter ground state.
+At $m_S=2054$ MeV the BEC of sexaquarks onsets at the baryon density $n_B=0.25~{\rm fm}^{-3}$ and the energy density $\varepsilon=245~{\rm MeV~fm}^{-3}$.
+The corresponding chemiocal potential $\mu_B=m_S/2$ is defined by the condition of the BEC of sexaquarks \cite{Blaschke:2022knl,Shahrbaf:2022upc}.